Events at Northwoods

 There will be opportunities to participate in open sign up events all year long.
 Keep an eye out!
 Every time you join a Sign Up event, our net income increases – have fun, support Northwoods, and most importantly, spend time with like-minded friends!

-Here are the next few open events (click the title for more information):
+There is one open event in June (click the title for more information):